BOARD OF GOVERNORS

 - Reports and other forms of communication are consistent with the banking organization's activities, are structured to monitor exposures and compliance with established limits, goals, or objectives, and as appropriate, compare actual versus expected performance.

-- Reports to management or to the institution's directors are accurate and timely and contain sufficient information for decision-makers to identify any adverse trends and to evaluate adequately the level of risk faced by the institution.
+- Reports to senior management or to the institution's directors are accurate and timely and contain sufficient information for decision-makers to identify any adverse trends and to evaluate adequately the level of risk faced by the institution.

 Adequate Internal Controls